-15.4.2.1 Genotype data
+15.4.2.1 Bioinformatic data

-De-identified (coded) high throughput genotype data (including intermediate files and/or information useful for copy number variation analysis) will be made available to public repositories (such as dbGaP) upon completion of quality control studies.
-The Alliance statistician associated with analysis of the trial and genotype data will determine when quality control studies have been completed, and will prepare data for submission.
-Publications by others that make use of only Alliance genotype data (for example, as control data for other studies) may be published at any time after submission.
+De-identified (coded) high throughput genotype data and other large-scale 'omic data (which may include primary analysis files and/or intermediate files) will be made available to public repositories (such as dbGaP) according to NIH policies.
+The study team associated with analyses of trial and genomic data will determine when quality control studies have been completed, and will prepare data for submission.
+The Alliance SDMC CGB Unit is not responsible for data deposits/sharing in situations in which they are not members of the study analysis team.
+Publications by others that make use of only Alliance bioinformatic data (for example, as control data for other studies) may be published at any time after submission.